rpicamera/360pano/README.md

   Back to /var/www and the run the following to change the permission.

   ```
-  sudo chown -R www-data:www-data <rpi-web-cam-interface>
+  sudo chown -R www-data:www-data picam
   ```

+The slave pi is setup ad ready to use.

 ### Master Pi, Pi Zero W

-1. Set up the wireless.
+1. Prepare the Micro SD card.
+The first step is similar to the slave pi.

+ _Flash Raspbian full or Raspbian Lite (recommended) onto the SD card_

+  * _If using a recent release of raspbian (Dec 2016 onwards), then create a new file simply called ssh in the SD card as well.
+By default SSH is now disabled so this is required to enable it.
+Remember - Make sure your file doesn't have an extension (like .txt etc)!_

-  Still in the boot partition, add the file **wpa_supplicant.conf** and add the following lines and replace SSID and PASSWORD with the ones for your network:
+  **Still** in the boot partition, add the file **wpa_supplicant.conf** and add the following lines and replace SSID and PASSWORD with the ones for your network:

         ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
         update_config=1